MacKenia/CQNU-helper/README.md

 - Ignore login type
 - Add as automated tasks

-You can login without python in tiny linux system but you still need `curl` in your system.
+You can login without python in tiny linux system but you still need `curl` and `sed` in your system.

 ## Ms_book.py